tsrobinson/game_of_life/README.md

     diagonally) by 2 or 3 live cells, then it survives into the next epoch
-2. If a cell is currently ‘dead’ but surrounded by 2 live cells, then it becomes alive in the next epoch
+2. If a cell is currently ‘dead’ but surrounded by 2 live cells, then it comes alive in the next epoch
 3. Otherwise, cells become/remain dead

 The game must be seeded by presenting a starting array of dead and alive cells.
-For example, we can load my initials as a series of live cells into a \(25 \times 25\) grid, convert to a matrix, then plot (black squares indicate alive cells):
+For example, we can load my initials as a series of live cells into a 25 $\times$ 25 grid, convert to a matrix, then plot (black squares indicate alive cells):

 ``` r